Skip to main content

 Park History

-Bahía de Naranjo was designated a Protected Natural Landscape under Cuba's national system of protected areas to safeguard the bay's marine and coastal ecosystems alongside the development of tourism infrastructure in the Guardalavaca resort corridor during the 1980s.
-The Acuario Cayo Naranjo was established in 1984 on a small cay within the bay, pioneering marine education programs and dolphin research in Cuba.
+Bahía de Naranjo was designated a Protected Natural Landscape under Cuba's national system of protected areas to safeguard the bay's marine and coastal ecosystems alongside the development of tourism infrastructure in the Guardalavaca resort corridor.
+A dolphin and sea lion facility (Delfinario Cayo Naranjo) was subsequently established on a small cay within the bay, pioneering marine education programs in Cuba.
 The protected area status was formalized under CITMA regulations as international tourism expanded through the 1990s.
 Research partnerships with international marine biology institutions have produced studies on Caribbean cetacean behavior and coral reef ecology.
-A nature trail network was developed in the 2000s to diversify visitor experiences beyond beach tourism.
+A nature trail network diversifies visitor experiences beyond beach tourism.

 Major Trails And Attractions

-The Acuario Cayo Naranjo is the park's centerpiece, offering dolphin and sea lion shows, guided snorkeling, and boat tours of the bay.
-A nature trail of approximately 3 kilometres traverses the hillside dry forest above the western bay shore, with interpretive signage on coastal ecology and bird identification.
+The Delfinario Cayo Naranjo is the park's centerpiece, offering dolphin and sea lion shows, guided snorkeling, and boat tours of the bay.
+[1] A nature trail of approximately 3 kilometres traverses the hillside dry forest above the western bay shore, with interpretive signage on coastal ecology and bird identification.
 Glass-bottom boat tours depart from the marina, providing views of seagrass beds and reef communities without diving certification.
 Kayaking routes explore the mangrove channels on the eastern bay margin.
-A small beach on Cayo Naranjo itself provides swimming access.
+The eco-archaeological Las Guanas trail and the Peñon-Conuco de Mongo Viña eco trail are among the designated visitor routes.
 Boat trips to nearby Guardalavaca reef systems can be arranged for certified divers seeking more complex coral formations.

 Visitor Facilities And Travel